sdeepak69/PHP-mysql-ubuntu-setup/README.md

 All command for install php and mysql on ubuntu server

-For More info or Source : https://websiteforstudents.com/install-phpmyadmin-latest-version-on-ubuntu-16-04-18-04-with-apache2-mariadb-and-php-7-2/
+# For More info or Source : https://websiteforstudents.com/install-phpmyadmin-latest-version-on-ubuntu-16-04-18-04-with-apache2-mariadb-and-php-7-2/

+# For Mod rewrite enable : https://www.digitalocean.com/community/tutorials/how-to-rewrite-urls-with-mod_rewrite-for-apache-on-ubuntu-16-04

 Install PhpMyAdmin Latest Version On Ubuntu 16.04 / 18.04 With Apache2, MariaDB And PHP 7.2
 Want to manually install the latest versions of phpMyAdmin on Ubuntu?
 This brief tutorial shows students and new users how to download the latest version of phpMyAdmin package and manually install and configure it on Ubuntu 16.04 /18.04 with Apache2, MariaDB and PHP 7.2 or PHP 7.3 support…